thomasdeppisch/SRIR-Subspace-Decomposition/README.md

-# The Direct and Residual Subspace Decomposition for Spatial Room Impulse Responses
+# Direct and Residual Subspace Decomposition for Spatial Room Impulse Responses

 This repository contains a MATLAB implementation of the direct and residual subspace decomposition for spatial room impulse responses (SRIRs).
 The method decomposes SRIRs into a direct part, comprising direct sound and salient reflections, and a residual.